Access & Borrowing

 Williams CollegeYesSee website

-• Cardholders must validate their cards at intervals as determined by the home library.
+• BLC Card holders must renew their cards at regular intervals, as determined by your home library.

 Government Documents and the Federal Depository Library Program